piegope/doc/docs/en/rdm/windows/user-interface/status-bar/search-filter.md

 * Contact Information (Name, Email, Phone number, etc.).
 * Hardware Information (Serial number, Manufacturer, etc.).

-It's possible to exclude results by choosing to display entries that match certain criteria:
+It is possible to exclude results by choosing to display entries that match certain criteria:

 * Session types (credentials, script tools, VPN, etc.)
 * If the session is marked as a ***Favorites***